 Lisa LeFevre – VP Admin Services, Northeastern Junior College

-Bob McCarty – Sterling City Council, Broker Town Square Realty
+Bob McCarty – Sterling City Council Rep – Broker Town Square Realty

 Glenna Phelps – Aurich (Ex-Officio) – Executive Director Logan County Chamber of Commerce

 LCEDC is a membership supported organization.
 By becoming a contributing member, your business will have direct input on our strategic direction and opportunities to serve on committees.
 Investment levels vary and provide a range of benefits.
-All members receive quarterly Executive Director Newsletters, are invited to the Annual Meeting, and receive a Colorado Enterprise Zone tax credit for contributions.
+All members receive regular Executive Director updates, communications on other special seminars or events, invites to the LCEDC Annual Meeting, and eligible to receive a Colorado Enterprise Zone tax credit for contributions.